Declassified: Organic Coffee Myth - Legendary Aviation Coffee Company

 What followed was a slow-motion economic disaster.

 Then came the coffee leaf rust outbreaks.
-Organic farms, with no chemical fungicide defenses, were caught completely unprepared.
+Organic farms, with no chemical fungicide defenses, were caught unprepared.
 The 2012-13 epidemic hit more than half of Central America's coffee-growing area, cut regional output by roughly 17%, and cost an estimated $548 million and about 441,000 jobs.
 Many individual farms lost 50-80% of their harvest in a single season.
 The organic certification movement didn't save Latin American coffee farmers.
 For many of them, it broke them.

 Is Organic Coffee Actually Pesticide-Free?

+Organic farming is not pesticide-free farming.
+It never has been.
 The USDA's National Organic Program maintains a list of approximately 25 synthetic substances approved for certified organic crop production, plus a wide range of natural-based pesticides.
 Organic farmers use pesticides.
-They just use different ones, ones that qualified for the list because they are derived from natural sources rather than synthesized in a laboratory.
+They use different ones, ones that qualified for the list because they are derived from natural sources rather than synthesized in a laboratory.

 Pesticides Approved for Organic Coffee Farming You Should Know About

 Rotenone is derived from the roots of tropical plants and for years was an organic-approved botanical pesticide.
 It was removed from US food use in 2019 over its documented association with Parkinson's risk.
 Studies linked rotenone exposure to Parkinson's disease-like neurological damage in animal research, and the EPA acknowledged uncertainty about its neurotoxicity at doses to which people may realistically be exposed.
 A documented case of fatal rotenone poisoning in a child exists in forensic science literature.
-Its removal from US food use was not a technicality.

 Copper sulfate is one of the most widely used organic fungicides on the planet, including on coffee.
 A 2023 study published in the Science of the Total Environment found progressive declines in motor skills, cognitive function, and mental health in individuals with higher occupational exposure to copper sulfate.
 A separate study identified an association between copper sulfate exposure and Parkinson's disease.
 It is toxic to fish, aquatic organisms, and birds at normal agricultural application rates.
 Once copper accumulates in soil from repeated application, there is no practical way to remove it.
 The National Organic Standards Board has acknowledged it causes environmental damage, and yet it remains on the approved list.